-The DMA actively manages its daily target float to ensure that the NLF holds no cash at the end of each day.
+The DMA actively manages its daily target float to ensure that the NLF has a zero cash balance at the end of each day.
 This is the means by which the DMA balances the daily financing needs of the NLF.
 The DMA pays interest, at the Bank Rate, on any advance from the NLF.
 The DMA receives interest on any daily deposit made with the NLF at the same rate.
 Under the terms of the Finance Act 1998, the NLF made a cash advance of £6 billion to the DMA at inception in order to establish the account.
-Subsequent cash advances and repayments have been made from time to time as required so that at 31 March 2011, the advance was £157 billion.
-By 31 March 2012, the advance had fallen to £52 billion.
-The decrease was principally due to the closure of the Special Liquidity Scheme.
+Subsequent cash advances and repayments have been made from time to time as required so that at 31 March 2012, the advance was £52 billion.
+By 31 March 2013, the advance had risen to £88 billion.
+This increase was principally due to the DMA's need to purchase collateral from the NLF to facilitate its role in the Funding for Lending Scheme.